Manhattan College Again Among Top Schools Recognized by U.S. News

 Student veterans and engineering programs highlighted as standout programs.

 In its 2019 version of its America’s Best Colleges report, U.S. News & World Report ranked Manhattan College among the top 15 regional universities in the North.
-It is the second consecutive year that Manhattan has been at No. 15, continuing a 12-year trend of ranking within the top 20 schools in the region.
+It is the third consecutive year that Manhattan has been at No. 15, continuing a 12-year trend of ranking within the top 20 schools in the region.

 “Manhattan students can expect small class sizes and can study anytime in the O'Malley Library, which is conveniently open 24/7,” U.S. News & World Report says.
 “At Manhattan, students make the most of their studies by visiting the career center, which offers a mentor program and internship services.
 Beyond academics, Manhattan students can check out more than 80 campus clubs or jump on the subway to explore all the museums, restaurants and concerts that New York City has to offer.
 Student athletes can get involved with sports at the intramural, club and varsity levels.”

 The School of Engineering was also recognized as one of the best in the nation, ranking 35th overall among undergraduate institutions that award a master’s degree.
 A world-class faculty works with student on cutting-edge research and projects in chemical engineering, civil engineering, computer and electrical engineering and mechanical engineering every day.
 The school will be boosted even more by the Higgins Engineering and Science Center, set to open in the fall of 2020.